SvenGroen/Diffusion-based-Tabular-Data-Synthesis/README.md

 src/tabsynth/scripts/tune_ddpm.py "adult" 26048 synthetic "catboost" ddpm_best --eval_seeds
 ```
 ___
-><span style="font-size:1.3em;">*I want to generate synthetic data using the SMOTE/CTABGAN(+)/TVAE model for a specific parameter set*</span>
+><span style="font-size:1.3em;">*I want to generate synthetic data using the SMOTE/[CTABGAN](https://github.com/Team-TUD/CTAB-GAN)/[CTABGAN+](https://github.com/Team-TUD/CTAB-GAN-Plus)/TVAE model for a specific parameter set*</span>

-1. Locate `src/tabsynth/exp/[dataset_name]/[model_name]/config.toml` and set your experiment parameters to your likening.
+1. Locate `src/tabsynth/exp/[dataset_name]/[model_name]/config.toml` and set your experiment parameters to your liking.
 2. Run:
 ```
 src/tabsynth/model_folder/pipeline_[model_name].py --config src/tabsynth/exp/[dataset_name]/[model_name]/config.toml --train --sample --eval
 ```
-&nbsp;&nbsp;&nbsp;&nbsp; It basically works the same as for the TabDDPM model, but just has a separate pipeline file
+&nbsp;&nbsp;&nbsp;&nbsp; It basically works the same as for the [TabDDPM](https://github.com/rotot0/tab-ddpm) model, but just has a separate pipeline file
 ___
-><span style="font-size:1.3em;">*I want to do the hyperparameter for the SMOTE/CTABGAN(+)/TVAE model*</span>
+><span style="font-size:1.3em;">*I want to do the hyperparameter for the SMOTE/[CTABGAN](https://github.com/Team-TUD/CTAB-GAN)/[CTABGAN+](https://github.com/Team-TUD/CTAB-GAN-Plus)/TVAE model*</span>

-1. Locate `src/tabsynth/exp/[dataset_name]/[model_name]/config.toml` and set your experiment parameters to your likening.
+1. Locate `src/tabsynth/exp/[dataset_name]/[model_name]/config.toml` and set your experiment parameters to your liking.
 2. Run:
 ```
 src/tabsynth/model_folder/tune_[model_name].py [data_path] [train_size]
 ```
-&nbsp;&nbsp;&nbsp;&nbsp; It works the same as for the TabDDPM model, but just has a separate tuning file.
+&nbsp;&nbsp;&nbsp;&nbsp; It works the same as for the [TabDDPM](https://github.com/rotot0/tab-ddpm) model, but just has a separate tuning file.
 ___

 # Tabular Processor
 ## What is a Tabular Processor?
-As part of my master thesis, I investigated how the generative capability of the diffusion model TabDDPM changes when processing the tabular data beforehand to account for specific challenges of tabular data.
+As part of my master thesis, I investigated how the generative capability of the diffusion model [TabDDPM](https://github.com/rotot0/tab-ddpm) changes when processing the tabular data beforehand to account for specific challenges of tabular data.

 In principle, a tabular processor is just a classical preprocessing strategy.
 This means, the raw data will be encoded by the tabular processor the encoded data will be used to train the diffusion model.
 The diffusion model will, after training, be used to sample new synthetic data.